Huguitis/aoi.js-documentation/src/functions/Info/readyTimestamp.md

 ## Example

-This will return the last time your bot when online:
+This will return the last time your bot started/was ready:

 ```javascript
 bot.command({